Yaroslav the Wise: Veneration

-Yaroslav was at the earliest named a saint by Adam of Bremen in his "Deeds of Bishops of the Hamburg Church" in 1075, but he was not formally canonized.
+Yaroslav was at the earliest named a saint by Adam of Bremen in his "Deeds of Bishops of the Hamburg Church" in 1075.
 On 9 March 2004, on his 950th death anniversary he was included in the calendar of saints of the Ukrainian Orthodox Church (Moscow Patriarchate).
 On 8 December 2005, Patriarch Alexy II of Moscow added his name to the Menologium as a local saint.
 On 3 February 2016, the Council of Bishops of the Russian Orthodox Church held in Moscow established church-wide veneration of "Saint Blessed Knyaz Yaroslav the Wise", noticing that he was one of the saints widely venerated in the Russian Orthodox Church, but missing from the official church-wide veneration.